OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 * **Fail:** Requirement is applicable to mobile app but not fulfilled.
 * **N/A:** Requirement is not applicable to mobile app.

-#### Reverse Engineering Resiliency Testing
+#### Resilience Testing

-*Resiliency testing* is a new concept introduced in the OWASP MASVS and MSTG.
+*Resilience testing* is a new concept introduced in the OWASP MASVS and MSTG.
 This kind of testing can be used if the app implements defenses against specific client-side threats..
 As we know, such protection is never 100% effective.
 The goal in resiliency testing is to identify glaring holes in the protection scheme and verify that the expectations as to its effectiveness are met.
 The assessment methodology is described in detail in the appendix "[Assessing Anti-Reversing Schemes](https://github.com/OWASP/owasp-mstg/blob/master/Document/0x07d-Assessing-Anti-Reverse-Engineering-Schemes.md)".

 #### Reporting